 More than ever before, now is the time to look after your body and your mental health.
 Pregnancy is a time when you need to make time for yourself and recognise when your body is telling you to slow down.

 Whether you're sitting at a desk all day or doing a job where you're on your feet a lot, allocating set breaks in your day around your work could give you the time out and respite you need.
 If you have a manager, don't be afraid to have a chat about allowing yourself a few small breaks throughout the day, so they're aware of your intentions.

 Look at your daily timetable and consider when would be a good time (for you and your team) for you to take a break from the screen and go for a short walk or head to a common area to sit somewhere neutral for a few minutes.
 You might find that these small but significant breaks could give your mind and your body the time it needs to keep stress levels down, helping you be more productive at the same time.

-If this is something your company did during the pandemic, then speak to your manager about the possibility of continuing to work from home, or, working from home for a set number of days each week.
+Since the pandemic, many companies have adopted a work-from-home status.
+If this is something your company adopted, then speak to your manager about the possibility of continuing to work from home, or, working from home for a set number of days each week (a more hybrid approach).

 In the early weeks of pregnancy, when morning sickness and tiredness are rife, you might find it easier and less stressful working from home, where you're close to the loo (essential when battling morning sickness), and you don't have to feel the pressure of dashing across an office every few minutes.

 You could suggest playing things by ear, and if you find in your second trimester, you're feeling stronger, reducing your work-from-home days.